chen42/presentations/cho_at.md

 Atropine toxicity: "dry as a bone, blind as a bat, red as a beet, and mad as a hatter."

 Treatment: 1. activated charcoal.
-2. [Physostigmine](http://chen42.github.io/talks/cho_ag.html#/35) (a tertiary amine with CNS effects)
+2. [Physostigmine](http://chen42.github.io/talks/cho_ag.html#/37) (a tertiary amine with CNS effects)

 ---

 ## Other Muscarinic Receptor Antagonists

-the pharmacologic effects of these agents are similar to those of atropine, their unique pharmacokinetic properties are advantageous in specific situations.
+The pharmacologic effects of these agents are similar to those of atropine, their unique pharmacokinetic properties are advantageous in specific situations.

 ---
 <section id="glycopyrrolate">